 Unfortunately, people often disable firewalls because they display numerous pop-ups and notifications.
 Later, they forget to enable the program.
 To switch on a firewall on a Mac, you may find the corresponding tab in the “Security & Privacy” section of “System Preferences.”
 The tab for the Windows counterpart is located in the “System and Security” section.

 Use a VPN

 A virtual private network creates a protected tunnel between the server and the browser.
-It encrypts all your data before sending so that it remains invisible for hackers.
-With a VPN it’s impossible to identify your real location.
+It encrypts all your data before sending it so that it remains invisible to hackers.
+With a VPN, it’s impossible to identify your actual location.
 You might be waiting for a flight at Barcelona airport, but your IP address will show that you are in Estonia or elsewhere.

 Browse only the HTTPS sites

 HTTPS is the golden standard for site security.
-The letter S in this acronym stands for “security”.
+The letter S in this acronym stands for “security.”
 It encrypts the connection between the server and the browser, which comes in handy when you don’t resort to a VPN.
-To emphasize the high level of security some browsers add a padlock symbol at the beginning of the address of a site.
-HTTP addresses aren’t safe, hackers can easily see what you’re doing there.
+To emphasize the high level of security, some browsers add a padlock symbol at the beginning of a site’s address.
+HTTP addresses aren’t safe; hackers can easily see what you’re doing there.

 Some sites are available in both HTTP and HTTPS versions.
-If you want your browser to redirect you automatically to the safe version, you might install HTTPS Everywhere extension.
-It’s free and it’s compatible both with desktop and mobile browsers.
+If you want your browser to redirect you automatically to the safe version, you might install the HTTPS Everywhere extension.
+It’s free, and it’s compatible both with desktop and mobile browsers.